 I interviewed Gabriela and combed the pages of her beautiful book, My Mexico City Kitchen: Recipes and Convictions, to find out the essentials of making Mexican food at home.

 While Gabriela honors the traditions of Mexican cooking, she isn’t bound by them, and she doesn’t want you to be either.
-She does, however, want you to source the highest quality, most sustainably-sourced products available to you, and, most of all, she wants you to have fun.
+She does, however, want you to source the highest quality, most sustainably-sourced products available to you.
+Most of all, she wants you to have fun.

 Learn the basics, then learn how to combine them in different ways to come up with endless possibilities.